hsviscarra/StockPrediction/README.md

 The scope of the project is the following:
 - Market: US Market
-- Benchmark SP500 Index: ticket VOO
+- Benchmark SP500 Index

+The purpose is to make a prediction of the SP500 for the next 5 days using a comprehensive mlops project uses the following services:
+- Apache airflow for orchestration
+- MLFlow to track experiments and models
+- Streamlit to expose the last prediction.
-- Macroeconomic indicators: GDP, Inflation to assess how it affects the US market and stock prediction
+- Evidently to monitor the model and data
-- Dataset size: 5 tickets for tech companies in the US for the last 25 years

-For future efforst we consider including fundamental data and financial reporting data for SEC fillings
+- FastAPI as the backend
+- Terraform to automate the creation of App Service in Azure to host the production code
+- Pytest to introduce tests in the CI/CD flow process

+This project shows how to build a MLOPs infrastruvture for a specific task and it is easily extensible for more complex jobs.

 **Why this matters:**